-Why is it that it’s easy to strike up a conversation at the school gates or when you’re in a queue, yet the moment we’re put into a room full of strangers and expected to ‘mingle’ we freeze up?
+Why is it that it's easy to strike up a conversation at the school gates or when you're in a queue, yet the moment we're put into a room full of acquaintances - or even people we work with every day - we freeze up?

-Making small talk with strangers at a work event - or even at your friend’s birthday party - can be uncomfortable for many of us.
-What do you do when the person you’re chatting with excuses themselves to speak with someone else?
+Making small talk with people at social occasions can be uncomfortable for many of us.
+What do you do when the person you're chatting with excuses themselves to speak with someone else?
 What if everybody in the room seems to be engaged in conversation except you?
 How do you start a new one?
 How do you join in with a group?

 Angela Cameron is an Auckland business woman and recruiter whose role revolves around meeting people and networking.
 Even though she's been doing it for years she says she can still feel anxious and sweaty-palmed walking in to an event.

-“It can be the most difficult thing and I think no one really likes networking.
-But I think you can also talk yourself into it being really hard.”
+"It can be the most difficult thing...
+But I think you can also talk yourself into it being really hard."

 Her advice is: "Don't worry about it so much.
 Relax and acknowledge it for what it is.
 Put your brave hat on and remember that everybody's in the same boat."